 Short term mission:

-That’s Charity Files, committed to defending and championing the public’s right to understand charities and their work.
+That’s Charity Files, committed to defending and championing the public’s right to understand how foreign aid, charities, non-profits, and so-called social enterprises, work.

 We strongly believe that Canadian and global philanthropy is enhanced through a strong, independent and accountable voluntary sector.
 And, especially, when the public is more aware of how charities work and use donated resources.